karan-meghwal/amazon-sales-analysis-excel/README.md

 Q.5 Which top 10 states contribute the most to revenue and total orders?

-Ans - We have grand total revenue is "₹5.64Cr" from "1.02 lakh" orders

- Highest revenue-generating and highest number of orders state is Maharashtra, with ₹1.22 crore from 22,259 orders.
+Key Finding -

-Lowest revenue-generating and lowest number of orders state is Haryana, with ₹26.5 lakh from 4,415 orders.
+Maharashtra leads with ₹1.22 Cr revenue from 22,259 orders, while Haryana generates ₹26.5 lakh from 4,415 orders.

+Interpretation -
+Maharashtra represents a mature, high-volume market, whereas Haryana appears more price-sensitive, with lower revenue per order.

+Business Action -
+The business should focus retention and upsell strategies in Maharashtra, while using targeted pricing or regional offers to improve Haryana’s revenue efficiency.